 The Students' Guild provides support to students with problems they might be experiencing during their time at University.
 The Advice Unit offers a wealth of information and helps with students’ worries and problems, whether they are Uni-related or not.
 From course problems and landlord issues to health worries or money difficulties, the Advice Unit is here to help and signpost students to expert support where necessary.

 Getting involved with societies is a brilliant way for you to meet new people with like-minded interests.
 The University has over 200 societies for you to join and you can even set u[ your own!
-It's a great way to get involved with the university, whether you're wanting to have fun and make friends or become an expert fencer or knitter - and the Fresher's Squash in your first week lets you try everything out beforehand.
+It's a great way to get involved with the university, whether you're wanting to have fun and make friends or become an expert fencer or knitter - and the Fresher's Fair in your first week lets you try everything out beforehand.

 The societies are divided into: